 You have three ways to buy:

 For most mid-market brands, the self-serve manager is the right starting point.
-The platform is not yet so saturated that you need an outside operator to find inventory.
+The platform isn’t yet so saturated that you need an outside operator to find inventory.

 2. Pick your objective